The Zen of Gardening

 Culinary gardening encompasses fruits, vegetables, nuts and herbs.
 Practicing environmentally safe and organic gardening benefits both the ecosystem and personal well-being.

 Learning to choose the “right plant for the right place” is the hallmark of any successful landscape design.
-Our programs promote the proper use of arboreals, woody and herbaceous shrubs, perennial flowers/foliage, annuals, ornamental grasses, ground covers and vines in the home landscape and throughout the community.
+Our programs promote the proper use of trees, woody and herbaceous shrubs, perennial flowers/foliage, annuals, ornamental grasses, ground covers and vines in the home landscape and throughout the community.
 Avoiding invasives by using native alternatives and exercising water conservation are also vital considerations when designing a landscape

 For those who have limited funds, space and time, container-gardening is an easy and attractive way to enhance patios, decks, balconies and outdoor “rooms.”
 Additionally, potted plants can be brought inside during those rare Florida winter nights when temperatures dip.
 Most standard flower shows offer awards for container-grown flowering or foliage exhibits.